microsoft/vscode-azurehealthcareapis-tools/README.md

-# Azure Healthcare Apis Tools - VS Code Extensions
+# Azure API for FHIR Tools - VS Code Extensions

-This project will include various tools for Azure Healthcare Apis.
+This project will include various tools for Azure API for FHIR, and FHIR Server for Azure.

-Currently, we support:
+Currently, this repository contains the following VS Code extension:
 - [FHIR Converter](./FHIR-Converter)

 ## Contributing